malanchak/AuTuMN/scripts/concourse/README.md

 Scripts for setting up and running [Concourse](https://concourse-ci.org/), a "continuous thing doer", which runs our cloud compute jobs.

 Docker config copied from [here](https://github.com/concourse/concourse-docker).

+See [this tutorial](https://concoursetutorial.com/) for more info on how to use Concourse.